JuliaDiff/TaylorSeries.jl/README.md

 It is worth pointing out the existing julia packages [Polynomial][2] and [PowerSeries][3], which have similar functionality as this one, but somewhat different approaches.

-Comments on the code are appreciated.
+#### Acknowledgments
 This project began during a Masters' course in the postgraduate programs in Physics and in Mathematics at UNAM, during the second half of 2013.
-This is joint work with David P. Sanders.
+We thank the participants of the course for putting up with the half-baked material and contributing energy and ideas.

+We acknowledge financial support from DGAPA-UNAM PAPIME grants PE-105911 and PE-107114.
+LB acknowledges support through a *Cátedra Moshinsky* (2013).

 [1]: http://www.maia.ub.es/~alex/admcds/admcds.pdf
 [2]: https://github.com/vtjnash/Polynomial.jl